singh-man/books/crackingTheCoding/05_bitManipulation.md

 4	}
 ```

-To clear all bits from the most significant bit through i (inclusive), we create a mask with a 1 at the ith bit (1
-<<  i).
-Then, we subtract 1 from it, giving us a sequence of 0s followed by i ls.
-We then AND our number with this mask to leavejust the last i bits.
+To clear all bits from the most significant bit through i (inclusive), we create a mask with a 1 at the ith bit (1 <<  i).
+Then, we subtract 1 from it, giving us a sequence of 0s followed by i 1s.
+We then AND our number with this mask to leave just the last i bits.

 ```java
 1	int  clearBitsMSBthroughI(int num, inti) {